DavouJ/Name-Sorting-Application/README.md

 - `mvn package`

-IF YOU DO NOT HAVE MAVEN INSTALLED ON YOUR SYSTEM, USE `mvmw` INSTEAD OF `mvn`.
+IF YOU DO NOT HAVE MAVEN INSTALLED ON YOUR SYSTEM, USE `./mvmw` INSTEAD OF `mvn`.

 ## Operation